farao-community/farao-community.github.io/index.md

 all can benefit from this collaborative project amongst different national expertise on system operation, without neglecting national specificities due to structural differences in network development between countries.

-Results of remedial actions optimization strongly impact the social economical welfare and the congestion costs.
+Results of remedial actions optimisation strongly impact the social economical welfare and the congestion costs.

-How remedial actions are optimized can :
+How remedial actions are optimised can:
 - avoid TSOs the need to invest in new infrastructure
 - improve market prices formation and contribute to price convergence on the long term
 - ease the integration of renewable energies